-C. State Instruction Number 16-13 transmits the nondiscrimination and equal opportunity requirements under WIOA to each LWDA.
-It delineates the LWDA's role in complying with the administrative obligations, including assurances; LWDA EO Coordinators; notice and communication; conducting monitoring reviews; and ensuring that programs and activities operate in a nondiscriminatory manner.
+C. State Instruction Number 16-13, change 1 transmits the nondiscrimination and equal opportunity requirements under WIOA to each LWDA.
+It delineates the LWDA's role in complying with the administrative obligations, including assurances; LWDA/recipient/sub-recipient EO Officer/Coordinator requirements; notice and communication; conducting monitoring reviews; and ensuring that programs and activities operate in a nondiscriminatory manner.
 DEW requires LWDAs to act with due diligence to monitor equal opportunity provisions.
 If discrimination is found during a monitoring visit, the LWDA must demonstrate that it takes prompt and appropriate corrective action to effect compliance.

-Each LWDA is monitored annually to verify they have completed program and facility accessibility evaluations in accordance with State Instruction Number 16-12.
+Each LWDA is monitored annually to verify they have completed program and facility accessibility evaluations in accordance with State Instruction Number 16-12, change 118.
 The LWDAs are required to submit signed and dated documentation of the evaluations annually.
-Spot checks of the facilities are conducted during on-site monitoring.
+Facilities are spot checked for accessibility when selected for on-site monitoring.

-State Instruction Number 16-11 provides directions regarding confidentiality, data and information collection, and maintenance.
+State Instruction Number 16-11, change 119 provides directions regarding confidentiality, data and information collection, and maintenance.
 The State monitors data collection by reviewing documents that prove that the information reported is true, and that the data required by USDOL is gathered.

-The OEO and/or Internal Audit staff conduct annual monitoring visits to ensure LWDA compliance with: the administrative obligations under Section 188 of WIOA and 29 CFR §38; the responsibilities addressed by the NDP; dissemination of the notice; and nondiscrimination within programs and activities.
-Desk-top reviews are conducted internally in preparation for the annual on-site review, on an as-needed basis during resolution of monitoring findings, and for follow-up.
-Internal documents, to include but not be limited to personnel policies, legal status documents, signatory authority, agreements, participant data, complaint logs, and instruction letters, are reviewed to ensure that the policies and procedures do not violate the prohibitions contained in 29 CFR §38.5 through §38.19.
+The OEO and/or Internal Audit staff conduct annual monitoring to ensure LWDA compliance with: the administrative obligations under Section 188 of WIOA and 29 CFR §38; the responsibilities addressed by the NDP; dissemination of the notice; and nondiscrimination within programs and activities.
+Desk-top reviews are conducted internally in preparation for the annual monitoring, on an as-needed basis during resolution of monitoring findings, and for follow-up.
+Internal documents, to include but not be limited to personnel policies, legal status documents, signatory authority, agreements, participant data, complaint logs, and instruction letters, are reviewed to ensure that the policies and procedures do not violate the prohibitions contained in 29 CFR §38.15 through §38.19.
+On-site equal opportunity monitoring is conducted at the discretion of the Office of Equal Opportunity and may occur outside of the regular monitoring cycle.
+On-site monitoring may be prompted by desk review, complaints, follow up to regular monitoring, or other factors the Office of Equal Opportunity deems appropriate.